What’s a Renewable Energy Park?

 How can local businesses and communities get involved?

-The Renewable Energy Parks are an up to $1.5 billion investment in Circular Head and Tasmania.
 There’ll be many opportunities for local businesses and the community to get involved.

 These projects will create employment opportunities, with up to 400 people needed during the peak of construction.
 At full development, an operational workforce of up to 65 people will be needed.
 Goods and services that are likely to be sourced locally during construction and operation of the projects include: